-4. Called to Rule by God’s Authority
+4. God’s Authority to Rule

 The One Who is with Us Always

 My first car was a Morris Mini.
 It was a tiny car by American standards.
-It had an 850 cc engine, and could only get above 65 miles an hour if it went downhill!
+It had an 850 cc engine and could only get above 65 miles an hour if it went downhill!
 It cost me sixty British Pounds Sterling, which equates to around one hundred dollars.
 The one good thing was that it would get fifty miles to each gallon of gas.
 I practiced driving by getting out into the country where there were few other cars on the road.
 It was so exciting and yet scary to get behind the wheel for the first time.
-When I started working as a commercial fisherman along with my father, he soon put me behind the helm of his boat, the “Why Worry."
+When I started working as a commercial fisherman with my father, he soon put me behind the helm of his boat, the “Why Worry."
 It wasn't as easy as it looked.
 There were so many unknown factors to take into account.
 The East coast of England can be very windy, and then there was the variable tidal flow, which could sometimes be five miles an hour.
 It could be difficult to judge which way the tidal flow was going.
 And then, of course, there were no brakes!
 It was a scary thing to come alongside the pier to unload our fish, for if I went too slowly, I would lose “steerageway,” the ability to steer.
 If the wind was on my beam side (the side of the boat), it could cause me to crash into the pier.
-My dad was always there to teach me so that I would not wreck his ship against the dock.
+My dad was always there to teach me so I would not wreck his ship against the dock.
 Sometimes he would operate the gear stick and put the boat into reverse while I turned the wheel as we came alongside.
-My dad was always ready to step in and take the controls when the conditions of the wind and tide made it difficult for me to bring the boat alongside the quay alone.
+My dad was always ready to step in and take the controls when the wind and tide conditions made it difficult for me to bring the boat alongside the quay alone.
 When I was scared or nervous, all I had to do was call.

-Our heavenly Father is just like that.
+Our heavenly Father is like that.
 He trains us to step out in faith by small steps at first.
-When we know that Abba (our Daddy) is with us, we know that we can’t go seriously wrong, for we know that we can call out to Him for help.
-He has promised "Never will I leave you; never will I forsake you" (Hebrews 13:5).
+When we know that Abba (our Father) is with us, we know that we can't go seriously wrong, for we know that we can call out to Him for help.
+He has promised, "Never will I leave you; never will I forsake you" (Hebrews 13:5).
 Twice in the Scriptures, the Lord stood alongside Paul at critical times in his life, giving him strength and encouragement (Acts 23:11 and 2 Timothy 4:17).
 We may not see Him with our natural eye, but He is always there with us.
 The Lord watches over all that love Him (Psalm 145:20).
 Everything the Father asks us to do is always in concert with Him; we are called God’s fellow workers (2 Corinthians 6:1).

 Bought from Satan’s Dominion